bbwanjia/Library-Management/README.md

-# Library-Management
+# Library Management

-This is the library management homework for A2CS class.
+This homework is equally completed by :
+- Fengxun Li
+- Jingyu Liu
+- Yeyu Wang

+in the order of surnames.